JamesSkemp/words/content/post/movie-review-enron-the-smartest-guys-in-the-room-(2005).md

 +++
-title = "Movie review: Enron: The Smartest Guys in the Room (2005)" summary = "Movie review of the documentary Enron: The Smartest Guys in the Room (2005)." draft = false comments = true date = "2006-10-24T20:09:00-05:00"
+title = "Movie review: Enron: The Smartest Guys in the Room (2005)" description = "Movie review of the documentary Enron: The Smartest Guys in the Room (2005)." draft = false comments = true date = "2006-10-24T20:09:00-05:00"